CannerCMS/docs.canner.io/docs/why-firebase-cms.md

 > All these problems point to the for a CMS to help manage content.

-But should I then build a dashboard, which might takes more time than building applications?
+But should I then build a dashboard, which might take more time than building applications?

 ## Top 5 reasons you should have a Firebase CMS